 MaryCatherine (Cathy) Burgess (MCB), PhD, TEP, LPC – Founder and President of WBA.
 I have an interdisciplinary educational background, a diverse work history, and a rich array of experiences that have prepared me for contributing my talents, gifts, and visions at this time of global transformational change and conscious evolution.

 My love of learning has led to several postgraduate educational degrees, professional licensures and certifications, and in-depth training in shamanism and shamanic healing, mystery school, and explorations into what it means to be a universal human.

-I have worked in the USA, Italy, and the United Kingdom, and I currently am striving to divide my time between the USA and the UK.
+Having worked in the USA, Italy, and the United Kingdom, I currently am striving to divide my time between the USA and the UK.
 Some of my professional roles have been as human relations and transformational change consultant; spiritual counselor; teacher; trainer of psychodrama, sociometry, sociodrama, sociatry, and group psychotherapy; shamanic practitioner, and internal examiner for doctoral students’ theses.

 Additional roles have included spirituality and multifaith chaplain; religion department chair at a Catholic high school; ordained minister and presider at ceremonies; retreat planner and facilitator; university honorary fellow, research fellow, and course organizer/teacher of two summer school courses (Power of Myth – The Hero’s Journey in the Transformation of Self and the World and Exploring Personal and Collective Stories through Enactment); postgraduate supervisor; personal injury claims representative; and leader of corporate programs in medical management, quality integration, and organizational effectiveness.